-We have been running Jenkins on Amazon EKS for a while now, and the setup has gotten to a place where I think it is worth writing down.
+We have been running Jenkins on Amazon Elastic Kubernetes Service (EKS) for a while now, and the setup has gotten to a place where I think it is worth writing down.
 No static agent nodes, no SSH keys flying around, no clicking through the Jenkins UI to create jobs.
 Every build spins up a fresh pod, does its thing, and dies.
 Every job is defined in Git.

 The Big Picture